History of the Social Democratic Party of Germany: Before Unification (1861–1875)

-Bebel was elected president of the VDAV 1867, and in 1868 he and his associates split the organization by proposing adoption of the program of the International Workingmen's Association, later known as the First International.
+Bebel was elected president of the VDAV 1867, and in 1868 he and his associates split the organization from its original liberal benefactors by proposing adoption of the program of the International Workingmen's Association, later known as the First International.
 In 1869, Bebel's supporters, alongside some former members of the Lassallean party, gathered in Eisenach and folded the VDAV and Saxon People's Party into the Sozialdemokratische Arbeiterpartei (SDAP, Social Democratic Workers' Party of Germany), also known as the "Eisenachers".

 Unification, Illegality, and Legality (1875-1919)

 Bebel and Liebknecht's SDAP merged with the Lassallean ADAV at a conference held in Gotha in 1875, taking the name Sozialistische Arbeiterpartei Deutschlands (SAP, Socialist Workers' Party of Germany).
 At this conference, the party developed the Gotha Program, which Karl Marx criticized in his Critique of the Gotha Program.
 Through the Anti-Socialist Laws, Otto von Bismarck had the party outlawed for its pro-revolution, anti-monarchy sentiments in 1878; but in 1890 it was legalized again after the successful elections to the Reichstag.
 That year, in its Halle convention, it changed its name to Sozialdemokratische Partei Deutschlands (SPD), as it is known to this day.

 Anti-socialist campaigns were counterproductive.
 1878 to 1890 was the SPD's "heroic period".
 The party's new program drawn up in 1891 at Halle was more radical than 1875's Gotha program.
 From 1881 to 1890 the party's support increased faster than in any other period.
 In 1896, the National Liberals and Conservatives in Saxony replaced the democratic vote with a Prussian-style three-tiered suffrage, upper class votes counting the most.
 They did this to drive out the local SPD which lost its last seat in 1901.
 However, in the 1903 election, the number of socialist deputies increased from 11 to 22 out of 23.